 Once you can reflect back to your prospect what you’ve understood, they will be much more open to hearing what you have to say.

 Anticipating vs. assuming

 When it comes to assumptions, an important distinction needs to be made.
-It’s perfectly good and advisable to anticipate what your prospect might need.
+It’s perfectly good and advisable to anticipate the problems your prospect might be experiencing.